ortus-boxlang/boxlang-docs/language/variable-scopes.md

 ## **Evaluating Unscoped Variables**

-If you use a variable name **without** a scope prefix, Boxlang checks the scopes in the following order to find the variable:
+If you use a variable name **without** a scope prefix, BoxLang checks the scopes in the following order to find the variable:

 1. Local (function-local, UDFs and CFCs only)
 2. Arguments